alyxxy-net/humlug.org/content/events.md

 # HumLUG Events:

 ## Lunch meetings:
+### Friday July 4th 2025 we will be going to Tandorii Bites Pizza 215 W 7th Street.
+Thi is a one time only thing.
 HumLug meets for lunch and fun discussions about technology every friday at 11:30pm at [Babe's Pizza](https://goo.gl/maps/bChPaDrPDU42) in Eureka.

 ## Evening meetings: